mariotoffia/goasciidoc/README.md

 }
 ```

-TIP: You can **now** generate links to referenced types both internal and external (to pkg.go.dev) using the `--type-links` switch.
+💡 You can **now** generate links to referenced types both internal and external (to pkg.go.dev) using the `--type-links` switch.
 See [Linking Referenced Types](#linking-referenced-types) for more information.
 Use the highlighter  `goasciidoc` to get nice highlighted code function signatures with links.

 Everything is rendered using go templates and it is possible to override each of them using the `-t` switch (or if in same folder using `--templatedir` switch).
 Take a look at `defaults/*.gtpl` to view how such may look like.
 It is standard go templates.